How to Select the Best Shredder

 Your security needs depend on the confidentiality of the materials you are shredding.
 There are 4 main levels of security; the higher the level of security, the smaller the cut size.

-With cross cut shredders (Level 2), paper becomes extremely difficult to assemble and read.
+With cross cut shredders (Level P-3 and P-4), paper becomes extremely difficult to assemble and read.
 Standard cross cut shreds are typically 5/32” x 2”.
 So an 8 ½” x 11” sheet of paper will be shredded into approximately 300 particles.
 That’s a significant increase from the strip cut shredder, providing you with very strong security.

 Government approved high-security shredders provide the highest level of protection.
-Created for destroying top secret and classified documents, high-security shredders have a 1/32” x 3/16” cut size.
+Level P-7 shredders are created for destroying top secret and classified documents, high-security shredders have a 1/32” x 3/16” cut size.
 This means that shredding a 8 ½” x 11” sheet of paper will result in more than 15,000 particles.

 Now that you are aware of the main technical specifications, we can now talk about the types of features that can make your shredding experience faster, easier, and safer.